 When a person is depressed, upsetting feelings are part of the condition.
 When someone has recovered from a depressive episode and is just going about their normal life, negative emotions are part of that normal life.
 A beloved pet dies.
 A good friend moves away.
 The company downsizes and eliminates their job.
 Challenging experiences can and do happen at any time to any of us.
 Emotions over normal life events can be the trigger that starts a downward spiral leading somebody back into depression.

-With negative emotions comprising part of the universal experience of being human, there’s no way people can avoid them, nor is it healthy to even try.
-However, people can learn to work with and develop a different relationship to their emotions, which helps maintain mental balance and prevent depression.
+Negative emotions are part of the universal experience of being human.
+There’s no way people can avoid them, nor is it healthy to try.
+However, people can learn to work with and develop a different relationship with their emotions, which helps maintain mental balance and prevent depression.

 You do this through the practice of mindfulness.